rrupeshh/SajiloSikshya/README.md

 # Sajilo Sikshya

-## This is an E-Learning Website developed as a semester project.
+## This is an E-Learning Website developed as a semester project(3rd Sem).

 ### Tools Used
 1. Html